Full-time: 3 years, Part-time: 6 years

 Discover your artistic potential on a course at the forefront of contemporary practice.

-Arts at Derby has been ranked in the Top 20 in The Guardian University Guide 2019.
 Join us to work with leading artists and educators in developing your creativity through, experimentation with media and materials to emerge as a confident practising artist.
 You will develop your personal creative voice in our outstanding modern studios, working within and across a wide range of artistic disciplines.
 Our tutors are highly respected and internationally renowned artists, researchers and educators who will inspire and enthuse you.
 We will equip you with the professional skills to fulfil your ambitions as a practising artist or to pursue careers in fields ranging from community arts to curation.

 All students engage in creating conceptually challenging art that pushes the boundaries of personal expression.
 What makes our programme unique is the emphasis we place on ‘making’ skills in developing a studio practice regardless of the discipline engaged in.
 A key strength of the programme is having an intake of 30 students per year in order to ensure we have a close-knit community of art students that can be fully supported.
 It is because of this close support that we have excellent retention, high numbers of good degrees, and positive student feedback.